tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 802.11a/b/e/g/n/ac specifications.

-In |ns3|, nodes can have multiple WifiNetDevices on separate channels, and the WifiNetDevice can coexist with other device types; this removes an architectural limitation found in |ns2|.
-Presently, however, there is no model for cross-channel interference or coupling between channels.
+In |ns3|, nodes can have multiple WifiNetDevices on separate channels, and the WifiNetDevice can coexist with other device types.
+With the use of the **SpectrumWifiPhy** framework, one can also build scenarios involving cross-channel interference or multiple wireless technologies on a single channel.

 The source code for the WifiNetDevice and its models lives in the directory ``src/wifi``.